Chocolate Sheet Cake

 - This recipe is super easy to follow.
 It’s a great cake for beginner bakers to make, along with experienced bakers!

-- Large eggs – Allow the eggs to come to room temperature before you add it into the chocolate cake batter.
+- Large eggs – Allow the eggs to come to room temperature before you add them into the chocolate cake batter.

 - Vegetable oil – Feel free to swap out the vegetable oil for olive oil, canola oil, or even melted butter.